FREE UK delivery | Order by 2PM for same-day dispatch (Mon-Fri) | Worldwide shipping (excl. EU) | Sign up to our mailing list for 10% Off!

 Reveal The Answer

 When completed, the timeline is: I – Roman Bronze Statue, II – Greek Aphrodite Sculpture, III – Ancient Greek Coin, IV – Egyptian Pottery, V – Egyptian Sarcophagus, VI – Egyptian Papyrus Scroll.
-The rarest items are labelled “Exclusive Find”, “Only 2 recovered”, and “Only 3 still intact.”
+The rarest items are: “Exclusive Find”, “Only 2 recovered”, and “Only 3 still intact.”
 Adding together their estimated values gives a total of 70.
 The answer is 70.

 Internship Brochure